Agents & BDS — Overview

 Best fit: OpenClaw users, ClawHub-distributed recipes, guided onboarding, agents that should compose BDS data with other ClawHub skills.

-bds-agent-py is an agentic CLI that does not require an MCP server.
+The bds-agent CLI (install: pip install bds-agent or uv tool install bds-agent, package bds-agent on PyPI, source powerloom/bds-agent-py) does not require an MCP server.
 It translates natural-language queries to structured YAML recipes and executes them directly against the metered resolver routes.
 It supports wallet-funded automated signup and top-up, making it suitable for agent sandboxes and external orchestration frameworks (LangGraph, CrewAI, and others) where spawning an MCP subprocess is impractical.

 Best fit: headless agents, external orchestration, programmatic wallet-based signup, any environment where the MCP process model is not viable.